gerdjunisben/CSE304/OurCompiler/README.txt

 the coming days and then we'll be ready for the next part.

+A5 report:
+We didn't finish again but it's mostly done.

+    Scoping:
+    I started writing the scoper before I saw the A5 doc so it's in a separate file but I'm also unsure if it is or is not a part of A4, but I don't really know what I'm getting at other than that it's weird.
+So it builds a tree of scopes with names, it sometimes stores names for later and resolves them once the scope is properly created.
+    The method it uses for handling field access/new is certainly needlessly complicated and most cases can be fused and further modularized.

+    Type checking:
+    We have checking on all expressions so that's nice, it does the same thing that the scoper does by delaying the actual checking because it could refer to something else in scope.
+I'm not 100% sure if this is exactly the scoping you're hoping for in the doc but it's pretty much top to bottom plus anything in your object's scope.
+    We are gonna take care of statements later but it's not as hard, return may be weird but I doubt it.

+    Printing:
+    Donato is gonna get on it

+    Other notes:
+    I'm not entirely sure what you want us to do on type error, like do you want us to throw and error or just write and leave.
+Other than that we should have more than enough time after this to finish up the compiler.

 hw2_testing_subset:
     Contains folder of test files for testing the program 1-15 + err1-err3 are made by mr. Osborne